 For others such a myopic view can only be held by those who refuse to look beyond what Yale’s professor of international law, Michael Reisman, scathingly calls “the paper world of the [UN] Charter”.
 These legal literalists remain supremely undisturbed by the grave damage done to the law’s authority when its letter permits a despot to crush his own people indiscriminately, aided and abetted by one of the Security Council’s own permanent members.

 They also remain wilfully oblivious to the fact that the sovereignty they seek to uphold is a legal fiction.
 Were there a genuinely sovereign state in Syria, we could expect it to contain and suppress Isis, and there would be no need for our intervention.
 In fact, however, vast swathes of Syria lie beyond the effective control of Damascus.
 So either we help the regime reassert its control (which we can’t do in good conscience), or we let Isis thrive within Syria’s borders (which neither we nor the international community can afford), or we intervene directly.

 International peace urgently requires that the conflicts in Syria be settled.
 Humanitarian concern requires their settlement to suppress the jihadists and remove Assad.
 Military action aimed at those ends and undertaken by a wide range of states, both western and Muslim, would perform an international public service, even while necessarily motivated by national interests.
 And as in the case of Nato’s 1999 intervention in Kosovo, it would save the authority of international law by breaking its letter.

-Nigel Biggar is Regius Professor of Moral Theology at Oxford University and author of “In Defence of War”
+Nigel Biggar is Regius Professor of Moral Theology at the University of Oxford and author of In Defence of War